情報アイコン

 Locatable elements

 Currently, only a subset of element functions is locatable.
-Aside from headings and figures, this includes equations, references and all elements with an explicit label.
+Aside from headings and figures, this includes equations, references, quotes and all elements with an explicit label.
 As a result, you can query for e.g. strong elements, but you will find only those that have an explicit label attached to them.
 This limitation will be resolved in the future.

 page